 In this chapter we will have a brief look at Barrelfish [68]: a research operating system developed at ETH Zurich with assistance from Microsoft Research [28].
 The purpose of this Chapter is to set the foundation of the upcoming chapters by describing the most important building blocks and tools of Barrelfish.
 Readers that are already familiar with Barrelfish may skip this chapter.
-Starting with a general architectural overview (Section 3.1) and highlighting selected application domains (Section 3.2) and inter-domain communication using Flounder messages (Section 3.4).
+Starting with a general architectural overview (Section 3.1) and highlighting selected application domains (Section 3.3) we will have a look at resource management using capabilities (Section 3.2) and inter-domain communication using Flounder messages (Section 3.4).
 The remainder of this Chapter will talk about the domain specific languages for hardware access (Mackerel, Section 3.5) and for the build system (Hake, Section 3.6).